1990 - Developments in the sport of BMX.

 End of Proposal!

 September 22nd-23rd.
-The Latvian BMX Federation Cup '90 international event took place in Latvia, I.BMX.F. sanctioned.
+The Latvian BMX Federation Cup '90, an international event took place in Latvia, I.BMX.F. sanctioned.

 October 16th.
-I (GD) did sent a letter to all I.BMX.F. affiliates and others concerned (industry, press and so on) on the FIAC / I.BMX.F. situation.
+I (Gerrit Does) did sent a letter to all I.BMX.F. affiliates and others concerned (industry, press and so on) on the FIAC / I.BMX.F. situation.

 BMX a real sport?
-Back then attention was asked for the marketing side of the sport of BMX promoting it as a real sport, by setting up top events including TV exposure with professional athletes and all kinds of technical equipment to make BMX interesting and spectacular enough for "outside" BMX people.
+Back then attention was asked for the marketing side of the sport of promoting BMX as a real sport, by setting up top events, including TV exposure with professional athletes and all kinds of technical equipment to make BMX interesting and spectacular enough for "outside" BMX people.

 I also suggested to reform the existing European Competition Committee into an official European BMX Federation (E.B.F.).
 The E.B.F. should coordinate international European BMX competition, more specific the European Championship series in Superclass.
 They should set up, like NBL and ABA in the USA, a European officials team to be present and running the international events (technically).